sethp/learn-gpgpu/content/docs/docs/SIMT.md

 description: 'Experiments in explaining SIMT'
 ---

-Some exposition on our journey through the world of modeling Simultaenous Instruction, Multiple Thread computations.
+Some exposition on our journey through the world of modeling Simultaneous Instruction, Multiple Thread computations.

 Core Questions:

 1. When does one operation _dispatch_ relative to the previous one?
-2. When does a "local" operation _complete_ relative to its dispatch?
-What about a "memory" operation?
+2. When does an operation _complete_ relative to its dispatch?
+3. How do we define our computation such that it _scales_, both with the size of our data and our hardware?

 # View A: "Control Blocks"